yidi-wang/twitter_topic_modeling/README.md

 ## Project Overview

-Twitter_Topic_Modeling streams tweets from Twitter based on hashtags or keywords, and perform ETL tasks to store relevant information in SQL Server.
-It also applies Natural Language Processing algorithms to process raw text and implements the latent Dirichlet allocation (LDA) algorithm to identify potential topics.
+This project allows you to stream tweets based on hashtags or keywords, and perform ETL tasks to store relevant information in Microsoft SQL Server.
+You can then apply natural language processing algorithms to process plain text data, and implement the latent Dirichlet allocation (LDA) algorithm to identify potential topics.

 ## Install